-So back to the cheese.
-The day after I returned from visiting the Sargento headquarters outside of Milwaukee, Wisconsin in February, my sons’ school held its annual chili cook-off.
+Every winter, my younger son’s school hosts a chili cook-off.
 There is a long-standing rivalry between the science and English departments along with many other worthy entries.
-The chili is ladled into small cups so we can sample many entries before becoming too full to swallow one more bean.
+The chili is ladled into small cups so that hungry guests may sample many entries.
 The event is as delicious as it is fun–a great time to visit with friends, parents, and teachers while eating well and casting votes for the best bowl of chili.

-This recipe also includes sweet potatoes.
-The funny thing is that my younger son, who does not like sweet potatoes, gobbled up every last bite.
+One of those wholesome ingredients happens to be sweet potato.
+The first time I prepared this recipe, I marveled at how my younger son, who does not like sweet potatoes, gobbled up every last bite.
 When I commented on his clean bowl, he mentioned all those yummy mango pieces.
-I explained to him that the mango pieces in the salsa were quite small; the bigger orange chunks were sweet potatoes.
-His chin sort of dropped and I said, “Well, I guess you like sweet potatoes now!”
+I explained to him that the mango pieces in the salsa were quite small; the bigger orange chunks he was referring to were sweet potatoes.
+He looked shocked and said, “Well, I guess I like sweet potatoes now!”
 We all laughed.
 He doesn’t like black beans either.
 I didn’t say anything.
-Do you think he thought they were raisins?
+Maybe he thought they were raisins.

 For the Honey Sweetened Corn Muffin recipe in the photo above, click here.